rcolomina/darwinex_trading/README.md

 * Closing the Loop
 * Working Hypothesis

-## Data Collecting
+## Data Mining

+This project uses Darwinex broker FTP.
+This is available free of charge, allowing to trader to get profit of quality Forex data, that is tick a tick.
+In this project data will be converted into candle OHLC and volume, to curate the data and make it useful.
+Nevertheless, any process used in data mining, should be taken into account on training phase of the automatas.

+## DB Requirements

-Darwinex FTP is a good place to take Forex data sub-second tick a tick.
-It is recommended for such a resolution of data a plugin to handle large time series.
+Regarding technical requirements, it is recommended for such a resolution of data a plugin to handle large time series.
 In postgres there is db timescale which increases dramatically operations on large table indexed by timestamp.

 ## Data Analysis